-Based on our cash, cash equivalents and marketable securities balance at September 30, 2020, of \$276.8 million, management estimates that its current liquidity position will enable it to meet operating expenses.
-For further details on our liquidity position, see the "Results of Operations" section.
+Based on our cash, cash equivalents and marketable securities balance as of September 30, 2021 of \$480.6 million, management estimates that its current liquidity position will enable it to meet operating expenses through at least 2022.
+For further details on our liquidity position, see the "Results of Operations."